 - How to grow leadership capacity while maintaining your recovery and wellness

-The series will be presented by mental health self-advocate and Principal of Chi Bornfree, Inc., Chioma Oruh, Ph.D.
-In keeping with CAFÉ TAC’s commitment to creating meaningful dialogue in a peer-centered, recovery-friendly space, each of the sessions will provide ample opportunity for interactive discussion in spaces designed for mutual listening and shared learning.
+The series is presented by mental health self-advocate and Principal of Chi Bornfree, Inc., Chioma Oruh, Ph.D.
+In keeping with CAFÉ TAC’s commitment to creating meaningful dialogue in a peer-centered, recovery-friendly space, each of the sessions provided ample opportunity for interactive discussion in spaces designed for mutual listening and shared learning.

 For people with lived experience of serious mental health conditions, understanding your story and sharing it with others can be an essential part of their own personal recovery.
 But a recovery story can also be the key to leadership, bringing recovery to communities, and creating positive change for others.